Puneetgupta16/Space-Invader/README.md

 # Space-Invader
-Space invader is a shooting game made in pythin using pygame library
+Space invader is a shooting game made in python using pygame library